tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 description: Announcing Tembo CLI
 ---

-# Tembo CLI: Infrastructure as code for the Postgres ecosystem
+# Infrastructure as code for the Postgres ecosystem

 Postgres isn't just a database; it's a whole ecosystem of extensions and tools for all kinds of tasks.